tojatos/NKM/README.md

 ## Contributing

 Pull requests are welcome, but please raise an issue before making any changes to let me know that you are working on something.
-Better documentation coming soon!